markbeachill/reapply-normal/README.md

 This is a macro for Microsoft Word.

 This was created to format text from ChatGPT to Word (I am  creating materials for students.).
+Its core is updating the formatting to match the styles for Normal, i.e. reapplying the Normal style

+Basically
-Basically A) paste code from ChatGPT to Dilligner or similar Markdown editor - I like PanWriter
+A) paste the copied text from ChatGPT into Dilligner or similar Markdown editor - I like PanWriter
-B) Copy preview to Word.
-(This preview has Normal style applied but it needs reapplying.
-Reapplying style on WOrd is a "crap shoot".)
-C) Apply the formatting here
+B) Paste preview from editor into Word.
+C) Run the macro in Word to make it look nice

-BUT the code also helps when you have to reapply the style without formatting such as bold and titalics and numbering being removed.
+The code also helps when having to fix a document where you need to reapply the style and preserve formatting such as bold and italics and numbering.

-There is a ReapplyNormal function which reapplies normal but preserves:
+There is a ReapplyNormal function which reapplies the Normal style formatting but preserves:
 - list numbering
 - bullet points
-- bold and italics at an individual level
+- bold and italics at an individual word level

 There is an ApplyFormattng which: